cisco-ie/Pipedown/README.md

 ##### Released November 3, 2016

-##### Author: Lisa Roach, Karthik Kumaravel, Quan Le
+##### Author: Lisa Roach, Karthik Kumaravel, Quan Le, Bruce McDougall
 ##### Contact: Please use the Issues page to ask questions or open bugs and feature requests.

 ## Description

-The end goal of the Pipedown is to monitor a CDN router and ensure that it has a stable link to the data center, and if it does not, take it offline by removing its link to the internet.
+Pipedown is designed to be a modular, configurable, and extensible application (think of a python-based version of Cisco Embedded Event Manager, or Junos SLAX scripts), for doing any number of automated network tasks – monitoring, diagnostics, packet generation, event notification, problem remediation, etc.  In its initial release Pipedown can run in IOS-XR’s linux shell, or an operator installed LXC on an IOS-XR router.
+Because Pipedown is written in python, its use cases are not constrained by IOS-XR’s (or any other vendor’s) internal tooling and configuration syntax; ie, Pipedown can incorporate existing linux or python tools (iPerf, Scapy, etc.), or the user may write their own.
+This first release of Pipedown includes a CDN monitoring application, whose end goal is to monitor a CDN router’s connectivity and ensure it has a stable link to its backend data center.
+If its backend link degrades or fails, the application will take the CDN router offline by withdrawing its route advertisements to the internet.

 The application solves the end goal by checking a link that connects back to the data center and ensuring that it is healthy.
 The link is determined to be healthy using [iPerf](https://iperf.fr/) based on parameters such as jitter, bandwidth, packet loss, and dropped packets.
 If the link is determined to be unhealthy, then the link connecting to the internet would be flushed using [gRPC](http://www.grpc.io/) based on a user defined AS and policy.